kiranraathod/grading_flashcard_app/client/docs/hardcoded_bugs/ui-localization-checklist/task_3_implementation_progress.md

 4. Orientation-aware layout components
 5. Responsive text scaling utilities
 6. Device type detection
+7. Complete home screen layout migration to design system constants
+8. Responsive header implementation with design system values

-With these foundations in place, we can now proceed with applying the responsive design system to specific UI components in the subsequent tasks.
+With these foundations and home screen implementation complete, we can now proceed with applying the responsive design system to remaining card components and other UI elements in the subsequent tasks.

 ## Planned Approach